Middle Tennessee vs. Old Dominion NCAA Football Odds, Plays and Insights | November 20, 2021

 Old Dominion Stats and Trends

-- The Monarchs have an ATS record of 4-4 in their eight games when underdogs by 4 points or more this year.
+- So far this season, the Monarchs have been installed as underdogs by a 3.5-point margin or more eight times and are 4-4 ATS in those matchups.

-- Old Dominion's games this season have hit the over on four of 10 set point totals (40%).
+- Old Dominion's games this year have eclipsed the over/under four times in 10 opportunities (40%).

-- Old Dominion is 4-1 against the spread and 3-2 overall when the team piles up over 365.5 yards.
+- In games that Old Dominion churns out more than 365.5 yards, the team is 4-1 against the spread and 3-2 overall.

-- The Monarchs have turned the ball over 19 times, 10 fewer times than the Blue Raiders have forced turnovers (29).
+- This year the Monarchs have 19 turnovers, 10 fewer than the Blue Raiders have takeaways (29).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.